Health Sciences Schools

 Stony Brook Medicine, the overarching brand for the Stony Brook University medical enterprise, integrates and elevates all Stony Brook's health-related initiatives: education, research and patient care.
 It includes the five Health Sciences Schools: Dental Medicine, Health Technology and Management, Medicine, Nursing and Social Welfare, as well as the Hospital, our major centers and institutes, programs, clinics and our community-based healthcare settings.

 Current offerings include both undergraduate and post-baccalaureate programs.
 The Health Sciences Schools offer the programs and degrees listed below.
-For expanded information on all undergraduate and graduate Health Science programs, visit http://www.stonybrookmedicine.edu/healthsciences.
+For expanded information on all undergraduate and graduate Health Sciences programs, visit http://www.stonybrookmedicine.edu/healthsciences.

 School of Health Technology and Management

 - B.S.
 Clinical Laboratory Sciences

 - B.S.
 Health Science

 - M.S. and Certificate Healthcare Quality and Patient Safety

 - M.S.
 Physician Assistant (entry-level or post-professional)